 How it Works – Ova Virtual

 Ova Virtual provides VAs from the Philippines with a twist—they are an all-woman organization.
 While many Filipino virtual assistants are female, Ova is unique in only offering one gender.
-You supply a job description, and the Ova staff match you with a vetted VA.
+You supply a job description, and the Ova staff matches you with a vetted VA.
 Ova provides HR onboarding, a project manager, and time tracking.
 Ova offer other types of work including sales and marketing, accounting, and project management, so you may need to do some qualifying yourself if the staff aren’t specialists in virtual assistants.

-Pricing: $7.25/hour, though company says the actual pricing will depend on the work and experience level needed.
+Pricing: $7.25/hour, though the company says the actual pricing will depend on the work and experience level needed.